Sophialao/FinalProject-ID2207/README.md

 Vice President - VPresident:Pass<br/>

 #### Sample data already in the system:

-    o bob (EventRequest)- has a financial request associated with it o party (EventRequest) - has been approved by both Admin and CSManager o TestEvent - Is a test event that is not based on an event request, would not be able to exist if it wasn't hard coded o Task - startup task must be added to "db" to be accessible
+bob (EventRequest)- has a financial request associated with it<br/>
+party (EventRequest) - has been approved by both Admin and CSManager

-Futher actions to be done:
+##### Futher actions to be done:

-    o When in "approve event request" all requests are displayed, not just the ones that need to be approved o When in "comment on task" available events are not displayed because viewevents gets stuck in loop and show events is not based on employeeID.
+When in "approve event request" all requests are displayed, not just the ones that need to be approved<br/>
+When in "comment on task" available events are not displayed because viewevents gets stuck in loop and show events is not based on employeeID.<br/>